-Moreover, inventory managers can use their knowledge to optimize inventory replenishment strategies.
-By analyzing sales trends and monitoring inventory turnover rates, they can determine the appropriate timing and quantities for replenishing stock.
-This helps to avoid stock-outs and excess inventory, both of which can lead to financial losses and customer dissatisfaction.
-In summary, the knowledge of inventory managers is invaluable in understanding customer behavior, optimizing inventory replenishment, improving forecasting accuracy, and implementing effective inventory control strategies.
+Moreover, inventory managers can use their knowledge to optimize inventory-replenishment strategies.
+By analyzing sales trends and monitoring inventory turnover rates, they can determine the appropriate timing and quantities for replenishing stock, which helps avoid stock-outs and excess inventory, both of which can lead to financial losses and customer dissatisfaction.
+Thus, the knowledge of inventory managers is invaluable in understanding customer behavior, optimizing inventory replenishment, improving forecasting accuracy, and implementing effective inventory control strategies.

-Test Flowcharts
+Identification Flowcharts

-To determine the pattern of the historical demands, we can perform some statistical tests to separate the different demand classes that was shown in Figure.
-In the first step we should be able to detect any seasonal movement in historical demands and separate them from basic demands.
-Then the stationary, linear and probabilistic demand models should be identified.
-This process is demonstrated, as a flowchart, in Figure 8.
+To determine the pattern of historical demand, we can perform some statistical tests to distinguish between the different types of demand shown in the figure above.
+To begin, we should look for any seasonal movement in historical demand and separate that from basic demand.
+The stationary, linear, and probabilistic demand types should then be identified.
+This process is shown in the flowchart in the figure below.

-Some statistical tests can be used to detect seasonal movements.
-The Kruskal-Wallis test is a non-parametric rank-based test that is essentially employed to compare two or more samples to see if they belong to the same distribution or not(Ostertagova et al., 2014).
-The test is as follows:
+Statistical tests can be used to detect seasonal variations in demand.
+The Kruskal–Wallis test is a nonparametric rank-based test that compares two or more samples to determine whether they belong to the same distribution (Ostertagova et al., 2014).
+The mathematical expression of the test

-The test is as follows: